werat/werat.github.io/_posts/2017-02-04-tmux-ssh-agent-forwarding.markdown

 setenv SSH_AUTH_SOCK ~/.ssh/ssh_auth_sock
 {% endhighlight %}

-The only problem is to maintain the symlink valid.
+The only problem is to keep the symlink valid.
 This is where `~/.ssh/rc` comes out.
 This script is invoked by the SSH server for each incoming SSH connection[^3].

 {% highlight bash %}
 > cat ~/.ssh/rc